glickko/CapCut-Launcher/README.md

 I create this launcher after CapCut last release in last year. and I need to be very clear about this: I made this tool for educational and research purposes only.
 The goal is to show the CapCut developers where some of the holes are in their software, especially with `VECreator.dll` `VESafeGuard.dll`.

-- This Launcher is not Public shareable i only use for my self, but i in here i just sharing for education, and i think this is best strings i found ever, i already trying many strings still get internet error in many version and actually i found perfectly in capcut `Test Version`.
+- This Launcher is not Public shareable i only use for my self, but in here i just sharing for education, and i think this is best strings i found ever, i already trying many strings still get internet error in many version and actually i found perfectly in capcut `Test Version`.

 Bypassing: